 Does Admiral Markets offer Live Chat customer support?

 Yes, Admiral Markets offers customer support through live chat.

 Does Admiral Markets offer phone customer support?

 Yes, Admiral Markets offers customer support over the telephone.

 Yes, Admiral Markets offers customer support through email.

 Admiral Markets has the ability to communicate and support customers who speak: English, Spanish, Hungarian, Bulgarian, Cestina, German, Dutch, French, Eesti, Francais, Greek, Latviesu, Lietuviskas, Moldovian, Croatian, Slovenian, Polish, Russian, Serbian, Romanian, Ukrainian, and Croatian

 Does Admiral Markets have a wikipedia page?

-No, Admiral Markets does not have an official wikipedia page.
+Yes, Admiral Markets does have a wikipedia page.
+It can be found at https://en.wikipedia.org/wiki/Admiral_Group

 Does Admiral Markets offer demo accounts?